Relationship Advice Uncategorized

 Before Marriage, You Need Commitment

 We all love to think about living happily ever after.
 And it is possible.
-I teach couples everyday in premarital counseling how to not only be happy together but to protect their happily ever after.
+I teach couples every day in premarital counseling how to not only be happy together but to protect their happily ever after.
 But it takes time and patience.
 You must have the patience to build a commitment, not just push for marriage.

 Before Marriage, You Need Trust and the Truth

-As part of building commitment, you build trust, and you do that day-by-day, having honest conversations and holding each other accountable.
+As part of building commitment, you build trust, and you do that day by day, having honest conversations and holding each other accountable.
 For example, if your partner says, “I am going out with the guys and I will call you when I get back in,” and they don’t call, then you should call them the next day and ask for an explanation.
 Don’t let that pass.
 You deserve an explanation of what happened and why he did not do what he said.
 I am not saying you should have an attitude, but you can hold someone accountable with love.
 You’re not after an argument, you are after the truth.

 What I see so many of times is women letting this behavior go, thinking, “I don’t want him to think I am insecure or a nagger.”
 Think about this, you are only asking him why he did not follow through on something he told you.
 If he is the kind of man who cannot handle being accountable for his actions, then why would you want to marry him?
 If you have to quiet your truth for the relationship to continue, then the relationship is based on a lie.

-Often married couples come into my office because they want to stop the behaviors that they didn’t address when they were dating.
+Often, married couples come into my office because they want to stop the behaviors that they didn’t address when they were dating.
 Can couples therapy help change sabotaging behaviors?
 Yes, it can, but why wait?
 Why take away time from enjoying life to correct problems that could have been solved before marriage?

 Bottom line: Don’t rush into marriage.
 If the love is true and your partner is the one, no amount of time could take them away from you.
 Shoot for the stars and work for an amazing marriage.

-If you need help building commitment and trust in your relationship, a couples therapist like myself can offer support and guidance.
+If you need help building commitment and trust in your relationship, a couples therapist like me can offer support and guidance.
 You can contact me at (864) 559-8181 to schedule your appointment.
 Relationship and Life Coaching Sessions are available via phone.

 P.S.
 Need help letting go of past relationships and building confidence to prepare you for future relationships?
 Purchase my book “Single Woman’s Wake Up Call,” which includes 10 steps for letting go of a broken past and creating a successful future.